PO Box 9021, Wilmington, DE 19809, USA

 Eremophila alpestris

-Outside North America, the Horned, or Shore, Lark has been seen during FONT tours in Poland, Turkey.
+Outside North America, where Eremophila alpestris is called the Shore Lark, it has been seen during FONT tours in Poland, Turkey.
 In Turkey, it was no where near the shore, but high in the Caucasus Mountains, E. a. penicillata.

 South of the US, the Horned Lark has been seen during FONT tours in Mexico.